bless4/lecture4-linux-summary/docker/README.md

 # cd /path/to/welcome-to-docker/

-# To build the container 'docker build -t welcome-to-docker .'
+# To build the container 'docker build -t welcome-to-docker .'  # To build an image

 # docker run -d -p 8088:80 --name welcome-to-docker docker/welcome-to-docker   #To run the container